This blog provides a guide to buying land for sale and offers:

 The appetite for buying land of all descriptions remains keen and grazing land is enjoying high levels of interest.
 Prices are robust, bolstered by a lack of supply to the market.
 Areas of grazing land for sale range from high quality blocks of pastureland to farms and can vary in quality: agricultural land is classified using the Agricultural Land Classification (ALC) system which assesses land quality from 1-5 according to its characteristics, with grade 1 land being the highest quality.

-Whilst land is traditionally considered to be a safe investment despite its relatively low returns on capital, it is now appealing to investors interested in the natural capital and renewable energy opportunities it may offer in addition to its traditional uses.
-Farmers are also still actively buying land.
-Added to this the fact that all types of land ownership can have tax benefits, and the attraction of buying land is clear.
+Whilst land is traditionally considered to be a safe investment despite its relatively low returns on capital, it is now appealing to investors interested in the natural capital and renewable energy opportunities it may offer in addition to its historic uses.
+Farmers are also still actively buying grazing land.
+Add to this the fact that all types of land ownership can have tax benefits, and the attraction of buying land for sale is clear.